 On the one hand, I could head for the comfort of the ‘apathy’ quadrant of the support / challenge matrix.
 In that low challenge, low support mode, I could shrug my shoulders and say, ‘Ok, It’s only a demonstration, let’s carry on’.
 On the other hand, I could remember that this was intended to be a demonstration of challenging coaching skills and I could head for the high challenge / low support frontier and enter the ZOUD (zone of uncomfortable debate).

 Though the stakes were high, due to the public nature of the session, I drew a deep breath and said calmly, ‘The agreement I had with the group was that someone would bring a real topic to this coaching session.
 I feel you’ve disregarded that agreement and, as a result, this coaching demonstration is not going to deliver the value we were hoping it would’.
 A spike of tension shot into the room with this statement and I felt a knot in the pit of my stomach.
 I looked at my coachee and noticed that she was smiling.
 It was a smile that said, ‘At last, someone has held me to account’.
 Equally calmly, she replied, ‘I understand.
 So let me tell you about the real issue…’ She then proceeded to share a sensitive challenge which had been giving her sleepless nights.
-Based on his reaction to the challenge, I now knew she was a robust and confident individual.
+Based on her reaction to the challenge, I now knew she was a robust and confident individual.
 The tension quickly dissipated and we appeared to have suddenly struck up a healthy mutual respect.

 So much so that some minutes later I hit another moment of choice and, again, I dived into the ZOUD with the following intervention, ‘Can I give you some challenging feedback?’.
 ‘Yes, go ahead’.
 ‘I have noticed that the issue you have shared involves you struggling to share information openly.
 Earlier in the session, you also struggled to share information openly with me.
 What is this telling us?’.
 This time a longer silence, no smile and the same spike of tension in the room.
 ‘OK, I get it’ my coachee reluctantly concluded.